 Let’s say our vending machine accepts cash and credit cards.
 If a user makes a purchase with a credit card, the transaction has to flow through the vending machine via a backend connection, contact the credit card company, and then contact the issuing bank.

 In monitoring the vending machine, we could easily set up an event that looks something like this:

 This event tells us that an item was purchased via credit card at a particular time, and it took 23 seconds to complete the transaction.
 But what if 23 seconds is too long?
 Was it our backend service, the credit card company’s service, or the issuing bank’s service slowing things down?
 Questions like this are exactly what traces are meant to address.

 How do traces work?

-So, an example distributed trace composed of the spans in our credit card transaction might look like this:
+So, an example of a distributed trace composed of the spans in our credit card transaction might look like this:

-If we look at the Timestamp and Duration data, we can see that the slowest service in the transaction is the credit card company’s; it’s taking 12 of the 23 seconds—that’s over half the time for this entire trace!
+If we look at the Timestamp and Duration data, we can see that the slowest service in the transaction is the credit card company’s; it’s taking 12 of the 23 seconds—that’s more than half the time for this entire trace!

 How’d we get 12 seconds?
 The span to contact the issuing bank is what we call a child span, the span to contact the credit card company is its parent.
 So if the bank request took 3 seconds, and the credit card company took 15 seconds, and we subtract the child from the parent, we see that it took 12 seconds to process the credit card transaction—over half the total time of the trace.